 Emphasis is on current philosophy and methodology in conducting an effective quality improvement, utilization review/ case management program for a healthcare facility.
 Requirements of various governmental, third party payers and accreditation bodies regarding appropriate utilization of resources and continuous quality improvement will be included.
 Case studies and simulated chart reviews will be integrated in the course.
-Prerequisites: HIT 114, CIS 104, CIS 106, CIS 108, or equivalents, all with a grade of C or higher.
+Prerequisites: HIT 114, CIS 105, or equivalents, all with a grade of C or better.